 What is a Tort?

-A tort is a wrongful act, such as a breach of someone’s civil rights.
-It happens when a person’s negligence causes damages to another person or their property.
+A tort is a wrongful act, such as a breach of someone's civil rights.
+It happens when a person's negligence causes damage to another person or their property.

-A tort is often defined as wrongdoing for which the law provides a remedy, most often in the form of money.
+A tort is legally recognized as wrongdoing for which the law provides a remedy, typically financial compensation.

 “A tort is an act or omission that gives rise to injury or harm to another and amounts to a civil wrong for which courts impose liability.
 In the context of torts, "injury" describes the invasion of any legal right, whereas "harm" describes a loss or detriment in fact that an individual suffers.”
 Cornell Legal Information Institute